m-ulmestrand/perfect-cmaps/README.md

 ![Ectotherm gradient](assets/ectotherm_gradient.png)
 ![Ectotherm examples](assets/ectotherm.png)

 You may have heard that standard RGB colormaps should be avoided.
-Well, common RGB colormaps are not perceptually uniform, but you just have to design them right, and they can be useful!
+Well, common RGB colormaps are indeed not at all perceptually uniform, but if you design them right, you can still have a useful colormap with much color information, perceptual range and true perceptual uniformity.

 ![Spectrum gradient](assets/spectrum_gradient.png)
 ![Spectrum examples](assets/spectrum.png)